astrotutor9/Pico_Simple_Micropython_Rover/README.md

 ![Pico with a single Led on a breadboard](Pico_Robot_one_Led.png)

-The code now needs to have the new LED added to it.
-This time there is a small piece repeat using a for loop.
-The flashes could be anything you like.
+The code now needs be changed to have the new LED added to it.
+This time there is a small piece of code using a for loop to repeat the commands a number of times.
+The word flashes could be anything you like.
 Blinks, twinkle, toggle, Fido, it doesn't matter.
-Just choose a wod that means something to you and the code.
+Just choose a word that means something to you and the code.
 The range is how many from zero to 4 but not including four.
 0, 1, 2, 3 so still four times.
 Computers count from zero not one.
 Try changing the (4) to (1,4).
 This time the range is from one to four.
-But it doesn't include four so the count is just 1, 2, 3.
+But it doesn't include four, the count is just 1, 2, 3.

+The new LED has been labelled red1 (that's red one) because later there will be a second red LED.
+It could, of course, be called redOne, or red_one.
+I hope you are getting the idea about making sensible labelling.

 ```
 from machine import Pin